-The School District participates in the State Teachers Retirement System of Ohio (STRS), a cost-sharing multiple employer public employee retirement system administered by the State Teachers Retirement Board.
-STRS provides basic retirement benefits, disability, survivor, and health care benefits based on eligible service credit to members and beneficiaries.
+The School District contributes to the State Teachers Retirement System of Ohio (STRS), a cost-sharing multiple employer public employee retirement system.
+STRS provides retirement and disability benefits, annual cost-of-living adjustments, and death and survivor benefits to members and beneficiaries.
 Benefits are established by Chapter 3307 of the Ohio Revised Code.
-STRS issues a publicly available financial report.. that includes financial statements and required supplementary information.
-The report may be obtained by writing to the State Teachers Retirement System, 275 East Broad Street, Columbus.
-Ohio 43215-3771 or by calling (614) 227-4090.
-Plan members are required to contribute 9.3 percent of their annual covered salary and the School District is required to contribute 14 percent; 6.0 percent was the portion used to fund pension obligations.
-Contribution rates are established by STRS, upon recommendation of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
-The School District's required contribution for pension obligations to STRS for the fiscal years ended June 30, 2000, 1999, and 1998 were \$214,584, \$182,464, and \$349,729, respectively; 83 percent has been contributed for fiscal year 2000 and 100 percent for the fiscal years 1999 and 1998. \$37,443 representing the unpaid contribution for fiscal year 2000, is recorded as a liability within the respective funds.
+STRS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information for STRS.
+That report may be obtained by writing to the State Teachers Retirement System, 275 East Broad Street, Columbus, Ohio 43215-3371.

+For the fiscal year ended June 30, 2001, plan members were required to contribute 9.3 percent of their annual covered salaries.
+The School District was required to contribute 14 percent; 9.5 percent was the portion used to fund pension obligations.
+For fiscal year 2000, the portion used to fund pension obligations was 6.0 percent.
+Contribution rates are established by STRS, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
+The School District's required contributions for pension obligations to STRS for the fiscal years ended June 30, 2001, 2000, and 1999 were \$376,570, \$214,584, and \$182,464, respectively; 84 percent has been contributed for fiscal year 2001 and 100 percent for fiscal years 2000 and 1999. \$58,729 represents the unpaid contribution for fiscal year 2001 and is recorded as a liability within the respective funds.